Parsa-Rajabi/CPSC-100/docs/syllabus.md

   - Office Hours: Wednesdays 1:30-2:30 in ICSS 249; Or, by appointment.

 > [!TIP]
-> Before sending an email, make sure to review this article on [How to email your profs effectively](https://students.ubc.ca/ubclife/inbox-1-email-profs-effectively) for tips on how to effectively communicate with your instructor. **Emails that do not follow these guidelines will be returned to the sender for revision.**
+> Sign up for course discussion board using this link: [Ed Discussion](https://edstem.org/us/join/PH2rqB).
+Make sure to use your UBC email address to sign up.

-Refer to course communication conventions for the best way to reach out to the instructor.
+Refer to [course communication conventions](#course-communication-conventions) for the best way to reach out to the instructor.

 ## Lectures